Posted: Wed 29 Jan 2014, 22:15 Post subject:

 Browserlinux 501 Wireless Issue.
-Sub_title: Wireless won't auto connect at boot up.
+Subject description: Wireless won't auto connect at boot up.

 I recently needed to setup a machine that was simply going to play a scrolling text site we've created that staff can see as they enter the building so I decided to setup BrowserLinux and install the Kiosk Add for FF which does exactly what I need.